eartifacts/eartifacts.github.io/content/legal-source/index.md

 eartifacts does not contain any copyrighted audio, but does contain bespoke rough musical transcriptions &mdash; including lyrics &mdash; of audio whose copyrights are held by unaffiliated third parties.
-All use of such musical transcriptions are legitimate in any legal jurisdiction (e.g. the United States) that has a notion of &ldquo;fair use&rdquo; that covers one or more of the following: commentary, criticism, research, scholarship.
+All use of such musical transcriptions are legitimate in any legal jurisdiction (e\.g. the United States) that has a notion of &ldquo;fair use&rdquo; that covers one or more of the following: commentary, criticism, research, scholarship.